gustaveroussy/EaCoN/README.md

 ### **Piped**

-EaCoN has been implemented in a way that one can also choose to launch the full workflow in a single command line for a single sample, using pipes from the [magrittr](https://cran.r-project.org/web/packages/magrittr/vignettes/magrittr.html) package.
-However, this is not recommended as default use : even though EaCoN is provided with recommandations that should fit most case, the user may have to deal with particular profiles that would require parameter tweaking, which is not possible in piped mode...
+EaCoN has been implemented in such a way that one can also opt to launch the full workflow in a single command line for a single sample, using pipes from the [magrittr](https://cran.r-project.org/web/packages/magrittr/vignettes/magrittr.html) package.
+However, this is not recommended as a default use : even though EaCoN is provided with recommendations that should fit most cases, users may have to deal with particular profiles requiring parameter tweaking, which is not possible in piped mode...
 Here is an example using ASCAT :

   ```r